energysistem/manuals/42505-Energy-eReader-SlimHD/en/02-instrucciones-de-seguridad.md

 ## Care and Maintenance.

-- Keep your eReader clean and dust with a soft, dry cloth.
+- Keep your eReader clean from dust with a soft, dry cloth.
 - Do not use abrasive or corrosive cleaning.
 - Do not blend the screen of the device.
 - Do not expose your Energy eReader Slim HD to shakes, dust, direct sunlight for prolonged time, humidity or high temperatures.
-- Do not remove the micro SD card or turn off the device while reading or writing data to avoid data loss.
+- Do not remove the microSD card or turn off the device while reading or writing data to avoid data loss.
 - Do not place the reader near devices that emit strong electromagnetic fields.
 It may cause damage or loss of data.
-- Backs up periodically to another storage device.
-Energy Sistem # trade # shall not be liable in any way for damage or loss of stored data.
+- Make backs up of your data periodically to another storage device.
+Energy Sistem#trade# shall not be liable in any way for damage or loss of stored data.
 - Do not disassemble your eReader.
-Any repairs must be performed exclusively by qualified personnel of Energy Sistem Technology SA
+Any repairs must be performed exclusively by qualified personnel of Energy Sistem Technology S.A.